Funding Opportunities by Name

 - Funders starting with B

-- Funders starting with C - E
+- Funders C - E

-- Funders starting with F - K
+- Funders F - K

-- Funders starting with L - P
+- Funders L - P

-- Funders starting with Q - W
+- Funders Q - W

 Aga Khan Foundation - International Scholarships.
 Deadline: 31 March, but should be checked with the Foundation's local branch, as their deadline might be earlier.
 The Foundation gives awards to outstanding students from developing countries on a 50% grant, 50% loan basis.
 Priorities are given to Masters applications but PhD courses and requests for travel and study awards for PhD students will also be considered.
 Topics should fall into the Foundation's Development Network interests.
 Applicants should not have started their studies at time of application.
 The Foundation accepts applications from students who are under the age of 30 and based in countries where it has affiliates or local branches: Bangladesh, India, Pakistan, Afghanistan, Tajikistan, Syria, Egypt, Kenya, Tanzania, Uganda, Mozambique, Madagascar, France, Portugal, UK, USA and Canada.